mrocklin/mrocklin.github.io/index.md

 title: Research
 ---

-Programming often limits research more than the fundamental domain challenges.<br>
+Programming often limits research more than fundamental domain challenges.<br>
 I work to correct this imbalance through academic research, software development, and teaching.